511 keV galactic line from first-order phase transitions and primordial black holes: Acknowledgment

 \section{Acknowledgment}

-P.Y.Tseng is supported in part by the Ministry of Sciences and Technology with Grant No. MoST-111-2112-M-007-012-MY3.
+P.Y.Tseng is supported in part by the National Science and Technology Council with Grant No. NSTC-111-2112-M-007-012-MY3.
 Y.M.Yeh is supported in part by Ministry of Education with Grant No. 111J0382I4.